 Once you’ve created a bucket, you can drag tasks into the bucket to start getting organised – it looks like Pinterest and behaves like HubSpot.
 It’s very slick and very easy to use.

 Microsoft Planner offer a plethora of ways to organise your tasks and make them easier to find, monitor and delegate.

 Projects, tasks and buckets can all be colour-coded, tagged with keywords and tagged by user – so you and your team can easily see what’s next on the list, track deadlines and get it done…

 The dashboard area gives you lots of options for reporting on your projects and tasks.
-Customisable widgets, graphs and breakdowns will keep you abreast of the latest updates and outputs from your projects and the teams involved within them.
+As well as the standard widgets, you can also create customisable widgets, graphs and breakdowns will keep you abreast of the latest updates and outputs from your projects and the teams involved within them.

 Additionally, like Microsoft Planner, as an Office 365 user, you also have access to MS Power BI.
 BI is a very sophisticated way to gather information form multiple datasets and report in real-time, and in one location.
 Equally, it seamlessly links to Microsoft Planner, making accurate, real-time reporting easier than ever.
 Check it out.